aironi/clucklin/README.md

 1. Run mongo, e.g: docker run --name cluckling-repo -p 27017:27017 -d mongo:latest
 2. Run app, e.g: ./gradlew bootRun
+3. Add some clucklings with REST api (see Cluckling.postman_collection.json).
+Remember that MALEs mate only with FEMALEs.
+4. See if you can manage to raise a population that doesn't get extinct in time :D

 Cluck cluck.